digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-27.md

 * Setting feature plan for Maestro2 development.
 * Formal approach to proving that a given specification adheres to i.e. a gauss-seidel/jacobi simulation algorithm with UPPAAL

+#### Claudio Gomes
+* Got good preliminary results for a master algorithm that changes order of FMU stepping during the co-simulation
+* Close to formalization of synchronous clocks for the FMI standard 3.0
+* Working on machine learning survey (focusing on optimal experimental design and active learning).
+* Helped Emil finish the linearization of the UR robot equations (Emil also checked that the symbolic procedure is correct).
+  * This will make online monitoring algorithms work much faster (if we use a recursive LSE scheme).

 ## Sub-projects status